Table of Contents

 Pale Moon

-Pale Moon is a fork of Mozilla Firefox 24 ESR that declared independence with Pale Moon 2510)11)12) and uses the Goanna fork.13)14) However, you will have to dig for obscure or old extensions as the community is obviously small.15)16) Furthermore, the developers discourage AdNauseam17)18) and NoScript,19) and killed their OpenBSD20)21) and Slackware22)23) forks.
+Pale Moon is a unique fork of Mozilla Firefox 24 ESR, which went independent with Pale Moon 2512)13)14) and uses the Goanna fork.15)16) However, it has a small community, so you might have to dig for old and obscure extensions.17)18) You also can't use AdNauseum19)20) or NoScript21) with it.
+The developer can also be a grouch, but that's actually quite common.
 On the other hand, it can play Flash files.

 Tor Browser